Today is Bill of Rights Day. So it’s an appropriate time to consider the state of our constitutional safeguards.

 The Seventh Amendment guarantees the right to a jury trial in civil cases where the controversy “shall exceed twenty dollars.”
 Government officials, however, insist that they can impose draconian fines on people without jury trials.

 The Eighth Amendment prohibits cruel and unusual punishments.
 Government officials, however, insist that a life sentence for a nonviolent drug offense is not cruel.

 The Ninth Amendment says that the enumeration in the Constitution of certain rights should not be construed to deny or disparage others “retained by the people.”
 Government officials, however, insist that they will decide for themselves what rights, if any, will be retained by the people.

 The Tenth Amendment says that the powers not delegated to the federal government are reserved to the states, or to the people.
 Government officials, however, insist that they will decide for themselves what powers they possess, and have extended federal control over health care, crime, education, and other matters the Constitution reserves to the states and the people.

 It’s a disturbing snapshot, to be sure, but not one the Framers of the Constitution would have found altogether surprising.
 They would sometimes refer to written constitutions as mere “parchment barriers,” or what we call “paper tigers.”
 They nevertheless concluded that having a written constitution was better than having nothing at all.

-Let’s enjoy the holidays–but let’s also resolve to be more vigilant about defending our Constitution.
+Let’s enjoy the holidays (and remember many of the positive trends that are underway) but let’s also resolve to be more vigilant about defending our Constitution.
 To learn more about Cato’s work in defense of the Constitution, go here.
 To support the work of Cato, go here.